 During your initial consultation, your lawyer may tell you to pre-enroll in VASAP.
 The program allows you to do this if you have been charged but not yet convicted of a DUI.

 There are multiple advantages of pre-enrollment if you and your lawyer are anticipating a conviction that will require your participation in VASAP.
-One, it shows initiative and responsibility to the prosecutor and judge, and can be used in your favor in a plea deal situation.
+One, it shows initiative and responsibility to the prosecutor and judge, and could be used in your favor in a plea deal situation.
 Two, if convicted, you’ve already become familiar with the program, have completed some classes and can get out faster.
 Three, you establish a case manager ahead of time, who you are already familiar with after your conviction.
 Fourth, in many jurisdictions, you can get your restricted driver’s license sheet on the same day as your conviction (note: you cannot actually drive until you take a few more steps, see here for details).

 To pre-enroll, call the nearest VASAP office and make an appointment for pre-enroll intake.
 Take your summons, arrest warrant, and if applicable, your BAC certificate with you.
 The cost is $400, and is NOT refundable if your case is dropped or you are acquitted.
 At intake, you will have to do a breath test (you are supposed to avoid any alcohol within 24 hours of any VASAP appointment or class, even if you do not have a court order to avoid alcohol), you will be screened for alcohol issues/alcoholism and given a case manager.

 You will return for an appointment with your case manager, where they review your case, go over the rules and take down your preferences for the night to attend class.
 They will mail you a letter letting you know the start date and time of your class.